routablehq/trcli/README.md

   Parse report files and upload results to TestRail

 Options:
-  -f, --file          Filename and path.
+  -f, --file          Filenames with paths.
+Multiple files can be separated by comma.
+Globbing with * is allowed.
   --close-run         Close the newly created run --title             Title of Test Run to be created in TestRail.
   --case-matcher      Mechanism to match cases between the report and